What is pseudofolliculitis barbae?

 - Use a polyester skin-cleansing pad twice a day.
-Or, use a moisturising shaving foam.
+Or, use a moisturising shaving foam to cleanse the area.

-- When you resume shaving, use a single blade razor.
+- Use a single blade razor.
 Double blade razors cut the hairs too short allowing them to grow in.

 - Alternatively, use electric hair clippers or a razor with an attachment that leaves the cut hairs long.
 Aim to have a 5 o'clock shadow immediately after shaving.